“You never buy me anything, you’re always like this”, my daughter told me.

 Teach them about not only the hard work you do but of all the people who contribute to society like farmers, vendors, doctors, etc.

-Teach kids about how the food they eat reaches the table, the different processes, the hard work of different people involved, and say thanks for it.
+Teach kids about how the food they eat reaches the table, the different processes, and the hard work of different people involved, and say thanks for it.

 5. SET HEALTHY BOUNDARIES

 Kids need you to set boundaries.
 They need guidelines and they depend on you to learn them.

 Establish healthy boundaries so that kids know what they can have and whatnot.
 Just because his friend has his own iPad, it doesn’t mean he is entitled to have it too.